Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 12.26.37 UTC
+- WIB: Jumat, 5 September 2025 13.37.46 UTC
-- WITA: Jumat, 5 September 2025 13.26.37 UTC
+- WITA: Jumat, 5 September 2025 14.37.46 UTC
-- WIT: Jumat, 5 September 2025 14.26.37 UTC
+- WIT: Jumat, 5 September 2025 15.37.46 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: nature
+Kategori: technology